-While no long term debt was outstanding as at June 30, 2015, the Corporation's loan facilities are subject to three financial covenants, which are reported to the lender on a quarterly basis.
+The Corporation's loan facilities are subject to three financial covenants, which are reported to the lender on a quarterly basis.
 These financial covenants are used by management to monitor capital and to assess the funds available to commit for capital expenditures.
-The main focus is on the Maximum Funded Debt to EBITDA and the Minimum Fixed Charge Coverage Ratios, which are measures defined under the loan agreement that have no prescribed meaning under IFRS.
-The Corporation remains in compliance with all financial covenants under its long-term debt agreement.
+The main focus is on the Maximum Funded Debt to EBITDA and the Minimum Fixed Charge Coverage Ratios, which are measures defined under the credit facility agreement that have no prescribed meaning under IFRS.
+The Corporation remains in compliance with all financial covenants under its credit facility agreement.

-18 Financial Instruments and Risk Management
+20 Financial Instruments and Risk Management